schr0841/project-3-group-03/README.md

 Transformation of the datasets included:

-- Splitting the ‘RaceEthnicityCategory’ to Race and Ethnicity (heart disease dataset)
+- Splitting the ‘RaceEthnicityCategory’ column to Race and Ethnicity (heart disease dataset)

 - Limiting the scope of the project to the US states and the District of Columbia by dropping the US territories (both datasets)